• Skip to primary navigation

 Laminate cabinet makeover

-This small cabinet makeover is a great weekend project.
-Yes, you can rescue cheap laminate shelving and cabinets!
+This small laminate cabinet makeover is a great weekend project.
+Yes, you can rescue a cheap laminate cabinet and shelving!

 I don’t even remember where I got this old brown cabinet.
-Someone dropped it off to me, I didn’t buy it.
+Someone dropped it off to me; I didn’t buy it.
 I call it old, but it’s not really vintage at all.
-It’s the run of the mill white laminate cabinet.
+It’s a run-of-the-mill white laminate cabinet.
 I had one in my kitchen for years and sold it before I started doing what I love to do.
-I wish I still had it, because it was a little wider than this one, and I could make it look so cute!
+I wish I still had it because it was a little wider than this one, and I could make it look so cute!

 Laminate Cabinet Makeover

 The glass in the top door is missing.
 I know exactly what paint was used on this piece.
 It’s Espresso semi-gloss.
-Whoever painted it, actually did a pretty good job considering the slick surface of the laminate.
+Whoever painted it did a pretty good job, considering the slick surface of the laminate.

 To start the cabinet makeover, I mixed up diy chalky paint primer using plaster of paris and black paint.
 After a couple of quick coats, the brown exterior and the white interior were all covered up.